Again. . .

 “Ultimately, however, as this Court already determined, Movants’ concerns should be addressed within that orderly framework.
 Nothing in Movants’ Motion warrants reconsideration of this Court’s earlier Order in that regard.”

 Would Co-Lead Class Counsel be so helpful as to produce evidence of this “orderly process?”
-Adjectives such as “chaotic,” “irrational,” “adversarial” and “confusing,” have been applied to the “process” in communications between this Blogger and numerous Class Members.
-Perhaps Co-Lead Class Counsel should remove his rose tinted glasses.
+Adjectives such as “chaotic,” “irrational,” “adversarial” and “confusing,” have been applied to the “process” in communications between Advocacy for Fairness in Sports and numerous Class Members.
+Perhaps Co-Lead Class Counsel should remove his rose-tinted glasses.

 “X1Law filed a Motion to Determine Proper Administration of Claims Under the Settlement Agreement and Incorporated Memorandum of Law (ECF No. 8267) challenging the fact that the Claims Administrator, under the supervision of the Court and Special Masters, and at the direction of the Parties, created policies and procedures to implement the Settlement Program’s claims process consistent with the Settlement Agreement.”